-She’s self taught, never went to art school, but thanks to her parents she always liked to draw and paint.
+She’s self taught, never went to art school, but thanks to her parents she's always been driven to draw and paint.

 She actually studied foreign languages at the university of Urbino, Italy.

-Her father taught her how to engrave, and she’s been making freehand engravings mostly on metal objects, since 2010.
+Her father taught her how to engrave freehand mostly on metal objects, and that was her job while studying, starting in 2010.

-She moved to the USA in 2017, and she is now proudly part of the Equilattera's family.
+She moved to the USA in 2017, and she is now proudly part of All Sacred's family, in Denver (CO).

 (frequently asked questions)